andrefigueira/.context-designs/README.md

 ### The Claude Code Advantage

-[Claude Code](https://claude.com/claude-code) is not just another AI coding assistant.
-It's Anthropic's official CLI tool that fundamentally understands software development workflows.
+[Claude Code](https://claude.com/claude-code) is Anthropic's official CLI tool that understands software development workflows.
+It reads your `.context/` documentation and applies your standards automatically.

-**Why Claude Code Changes Everything for UI Development:**
+**Why this matters for UI development:**

 #### Design System Mastery
-Claude Code reads your `.context/` files and internalizes your entire design language.
+Claude Code reads your `.context/` files and learns your design language.
 Every component it generates matches your spacing, colors, typography, and interaction patterns.
-No more style drift.
-No more inconsistency.
-Just perfect adherence to your standards.
+Your components stay consistent because they all follow the same documented standards.

 #### From Thought to Production in Minutes
 ```